back2dos/single_impl/README.md

 We can see about 100% increase in compilation time, which doesn't seem too surprising.

 The approach also works with the compilation server, although it busts the cache of every module that depends on a substituted interface.

+Run by either running the FD project or through `haxe single_impl.hxml && node bin/singleimpl.js`.
+To run benchmark, either use `bechnmark.hxml` instead or add `-D benchmark` and `--times`.